Call for nominations

 - are not in a position to gain or lose financially/materially from the outcome of the nomination.

-CRMF chairholders may be eligible for teaching release of a one-semester course (2 to 3 credits/year) as negotiated with the Dean of the Faculty.
+URC chairholders may be eligible for teaching release of a one-semester course (2 to 3 credits/year) as negotiated with the Dean of the Faculty.

-End of chair mandate
+End of Chair Mandate

 The University provides two additional years from the end date of the chair to expend any residual funds remaining in the research account.
 No extension will be granted beyond this period.